the-low-res-artist/rpgforge.docs/src/performance_tests.md

 These tests run several times to get an average result (in ms).
 With a given threshold, we can determine if a test is fast enough ⚡ or too slow 🐌.

-*In development, the following numbers are not real*
+*In development, the following numbers are not representative*

 ## Context